-That someone is spending money to run such an ad well proves that confusion runs rampant concerning what is, and is not, legal under the MMMA.
+That someone is spending money to run such an ad well proves that confusion runs rampant concerning what is, and is not, subject to prosecution under the MMMA.

 Unfortunately, the administrative rules associated with the MMMA do not provide for any checks and balances on the accuracy of the medical certifications signed by these doctors.

-At one thousand new medical marijuana users per week, 34 Michigan will soon have more registered marijuana users then we do unemployed-an incredible legacy for the Great Lakes State.
+At 1,000 new registry applicants a week,34 Michigan will soon have more registered marijuana users than unemployed individuals-an incredible legacy for the Great Lakes State.
 And soon we will even have graduates from the Medical Marijuana Academy.

 What has been lost in the rush to implement the MMMA is a comprehensive set of administrative rules.
-Under MCL 333.3642(9)(a), the DCH only had 120 days to draft the administrative rules that are currently in effect.
-As evidenced by the rules that did come into being, this was a totally unreasonable time limit for such a task.35
+Under MCL 333.26425(a), the DCH only had 120 days to draft the administrative rules that are currently in effect.35 As demonstrated by the rules that did come into being, this was a totally unreasonable time limit for such a task.36

 No system of regulation can succeed without a clear set of rules.
 Those wishing to use marijuana need to know when, how, and under what conditions they can legally do so.
-Providers need to know under what conditions they can legally grow, harvest, and distribute their product, and the operators of the new medical marijuana clinics that appear to be springing up on every corner need to know if they are in fact set up to dispense marijuana to the public legally.
+Providers need to know under what conditions they can legally grow, harvest, and distribute their product, and the operators of the new medical-marijuana clinics that appear to be springing up on every corner need to know if they are in fact set up to dispense marijuana to the public legally.
 Until today, the DCH, the Legislature, and the appellate courts have answered very few of these questions.
-Pressure and confusion results from trying to operate under a system where no one has stepped forward and stated specifically what actions are legal and what actions are not.
+Pressure and confusion results from trying to operate under a system in which no one has stepped forward and stated specifically what actions are legal and what actions are not.
 It appears that most elected officials, including my colleagues, understand the political nature of this controversy and simply choose to address the MMMA only to the extent that a particular occasion requires.
-I, on the other hand, right or wrong, prefer giving some notice to those concerned before they are deprived of their liberty and property.36
+I, on the other hand, right or wrong, prefer giving some notice to those concerned before they are deprived of their liberty and property.37

 What is clear from reading the lower court record in this case is that no one has set out a comprehensive plan to implement the new MMMA.
-The job of setting public policy should not be handed to the courts as a consequence of inaction of legislative or administrative officials.
-Those elected and appointed officials can choose to remain silent and allow the courts to interpret this act on a piece-meal or case-by-case basis, or the statute can be revised, or pertinent administrative rules revised, to provide a clear direction to all citizens, including the courts, who are affected by this act.
+The job of setting public policy should not be handed to the courts as a consequence of the inaction of legislative or administrative officials.
+Those elected and appointed officials can choose to remain silent and allow the courts to interpret this act piecemeal or on a case-by-case basis.
+Or the statute can be revised, or the pertinent administrative rules revised, to provide a clear direction to all citizens, including the judges of the courts, who are affected by this act.

-34 See Yung, Who's making money off medical marijuana?, Detroit Free Press, June 21, 2010, p 4A.
+34 See Yung, Even in a poor economy, the pot industry grows, Detroit Free Press, June 21, 2010, p 4A.